ghxiao/morph-xr2rml/README.md

 - `query.sparql` (in directory `example_mongo_rewriting` only) contains a SPARQL query to be executed against the test database.

 Edit `morph.properties` and change the database url, name, user and password with appropriate values.

+> _**Note about query optimization**_: the xR2RML xrr:uniqueRef notation is of major importance for query optimization as it allows for self-joins elimination.
+Check example in `morph-xr2rml-dist/example_taxref_rewriting`.

 ### Examples for MySQL